Having a positive attitude and always being willing to learn go a long way in the beauty industry.

 "I definitely look for someone with a passion for the industry, and they're willing to grow.
 I like helping a therapist find their niche and grow that."

-Caci Clinic Palmerston North Co-Owner Liz McLean said having the right attitude is not only important for breaking into the industry, but also dealing with clients who put their trust in their beauty therapist.
+Caci Clinic Palmerston North Co-Owner Liz McLean said having the right attitude is not only important for breaking into the industry but also for dealing with clients who put their trust in their beauty therapist.

 "I can teach anyone to do a great leg wax or a great facial, but attitude is crucial.
 Clients pick up on attitude."